xjw1001001/IGCrebuild/docs/tut05/main.rst

 Here is the json input that
-reduces the input by considering only multiplicties of distinct patterns of equality of inequality among amino acids at alignment columns.
+reduces the input by considering only multiplicities of distinct patterns of equality or inequality among amino acids at alignment columns.

 .. literalinclude:: in01.json
    :language: json